Dermot Murnaghan: Early life and education

-Murnaghan then presented programmes on ITV such as the ITV Lunchtime News and News at Ten.
-Between 1993 and 1997 he fronted approximately 100 episodes of current affairs series The Big Story.
+Murnaghan then joined ITV, presenting programmes such as the ITV Lunchtime News and News at Ten.
+Between 1993 and 1997, he fronted approximately 100 episodes of current affairs series The Big Story.
 In 1997, as an ITN news presenter, Murnaghan broke the news of the death of Diana, Princess of Wales to viewers on ITV.
 He later presented the ITV Evening News and the ITV Nightly News when ITV relaunched their news output in 1999.
 He also worked on ITV's general election coverage in 2001.

+BBC News

-From September 2002 to December 2007 Murnaghan was a main presenter of BBC Breakfast, replacing Jeremy Bowen.
+From September 2002 to December 2007, Murnaghan was a main presenter of BBC Breakfast, replacing Jeremy Bowen.
 He presented the show alongside Sophie Raworth, Natasha Kaplinsky, Kate Silverton, Sian Williams and Susanna Reid.
 He was also a regular stand-in on the BBC Six O'Clock News and BBC Ten O'Clock News and co-presented the BBC News at Six on Fridays from September 2003 to summer 2007 alongside Sian Williams.
 His presenting style was lampooned in the impersonation sketch show Dead Ringers by Jon Culshaw, his widely spaced legs on the presenting couch mocked with the phrase "I'm Dermot Murnaghan, watch my crotch follow you round the room."

 Whilst at the BBC, he co-presented BBC Two's Treasure Hunt (2002–2003), a revival of an earlier format on Channel 4 alongside Suzi Perry.
 He co-presented BBC Breakfast from Monday to Thursday as well as regularly fronting national BBC news bulletins until December 2007.

+Sky News

 In October 2007, it was announced that Murnaghan would be leaving the BBC for Sky News.
 Murnaghan became the second news presenter to depart the corporation in the same month – Natasha Kaplinsky also left to join Five News, produced by Sky.
 His last time presenting Breakfast was 20 December 2007.